Juliana Hatfield: The Juliana Hatfield Three

 Her commercial breakthrough came in 1993 when she formed the band the Juliana Hatfield Three.
 Along with her high-school friend Dean Fisher on bass and former Bullet LaVolta drummer Todd Philips, she handled lead vocals and lead guitar duties.
 The band released the album Become What You Are and two hit singles, "My Sister" and "Spin the Bottle."

 "My Sister" was inspired by Hatfield's older brother's girlfriend, Maggie Rafferty, who lived with the family while Hatfield was in high school.
 Hatfield enjoyed Rafferty's eclectic record collection and was also introduced to live music, as Rafferty took her to see the Del Fuegos and the Violent Femmes, which inspired Hatfield to form a band.

 "Spin the Bottle" was featured on the soundtrack of the film Reality Bites (1994).
 Hatfield also made the cover of Spin magazine.

-Hatfield was profiled in several girls' magazines, most notably Sassy, where she addressed serious issues faced by young women in her songs and interviews.
-Reflecting on this period, she said, "I was never comfortable with the attention.
-I thought it had come too soon.
-I hadn't earned it yet."
-In 1992, she gained notoriety for revealing in Interview magazine that she was still a virgin in her mid-twenties.
-In a 1994 interview with Vox, she expressed surprise at the reaction to her 'outing': "I think there are a lot of people out there who don't care about sex, but who you never hear from, so I thought I should say it.
-The magazine I did the interview for is full of beefcake hunky guys and scantily clad models, so I thought it would be really funny to say that I didn't care about sex in a magazine that's full of sex and beauty – but no one really got the joke."